How to insure non-standard cars

 Car insurance for young drivers

-Young drivers are another high risk group - for the same reason as newly qualified drivers.
-Car insurance for drivers between the ages of 17 and 22 is typically more than double that paid by the average motorist.
-This statistic explains why: teenage motorists are ten times more likely to be killed or seriously injured in a road accident than drivers over the age of 35.
-If you are finding it difficult to buy affordable insurance, or if you are confused by the types of policy available, you can read our guide to car insurance for young drivers.
-There are also lots of useful tips to help you cut the cost of cover.
+If you’re a young driver finding it difficult to buy affordable insurance, or if you’re confused by the types of policy available, you can read our guide to car insurance for young drivers.
+There are also plenty of useful tips to help you cut the cost of cover.

 Black box insurance